Master of Education, Visual Impairments

 - Licensure examinations and Ohio licensure fees also apply.
 These fees vary depending on student needs.

 - responsibility for all university fees, books, transportation costs to student teaching locations and materials associated with coursework.

 - to take and pass the Assessment of Professional Knowledge: Muti-Age (PK-12) and Special Education Specialist: Visually Impaired Ohio Assessment for Educators.
-All students in a licensure program takes the edTPA.
 Passing scores are to be determined.

 Prior to admission to this highly competitive program, successful applicants will have a 3.0 GPA or better and demonstrated experience working with children in groups and diverse communities.
 Applicants must complete prerequisites related to their intended license area, prior to beginning the program.
 It is important to note that applicants may have prerequisites in progress during the Autumn semester in which they submit their application, but must have all prerequisites completed by the end of the Spring semester before beginning the MEd program.